The latest government advice taken from gov.uk website (last upated 24.06.2020) on for caring for animals including horses states:

 It’s a good idea to buddy up with someone on your yard if possible, to share daily welfare checks and to also have a clear plan in place in case of these events.

 We have developed a downloadable Equine Care template which you can complete with key information and contacts relating to essential care for your horse.

 You should share your completed Equine Care Plan with key family members or friends, the emergency contacts you identify on the form, with your livery yard owner and your yard buddy.

 Make sure your family / friends are clear of your plan and know what to do.

 Keeping Connected with your Horse during Lockdown

-Many of us are feeling the effects of not being able to ride, and consequently the reduction in our daily ‘horse time’.
+During the Coronavirus crisis, many of us are feeling the effects of not being able to ride as often, and consequently the reduction in our daily ‘horse time’.

 Here are some ways to keep that level of contact with our horse, improve our relationship with them and concentrate on the small things…

 - Grooming.
 Grooming is often something that many of us rush, especially in the Winter months when we’re trying to use that last available bit of daylight to ride safely.
 Now we have a little more time to enjoy it, and for our horses to enjoy it.
 It’s a great way to bond with your horse and relax in each other’s company.

 - Bathing.
 After a long, wet, hard Winter, better weather is finally here.
 Many of our horses are enjoying more turnout and are losing their Winter coats.
 A nice refreshing bath can be enjoyable for horses (providing they are confident with the process), removing dead hair and skin, and it’s a nice way for you to pamper them and see them looking at their loveliest!
 A good roll afterwards would be the perfect thing….